gauravshresthaofficial/Java-Programming-II/README.md

 This repository is licensed under the [MIT License](LICENSE).
 ```

 You can copy and paste the above content into your `README.md` file in the `shrestha-gaurav/Java-Programming-II` repository.
-Feel free to modify it further as needed.